Dirac semimetal phases in chiral carbon nanoscrolls: Tight-binding geometry

 The theoretical results of the unshifted structures have been reported in Refs.~\cite{Zhong2022-rt, Zhong2025-td, Lee2025-gm}.
 Similar to these works, we focus on the structure with zigzag edges, adopt the large-radius (small-curvature) assumption, and model the graphene as a set of spinless orbitals on a honeycomb lattice with nearest-neighbor hopping.
 Due to the large-radius approximation, all intralayer hoppings are equal, as are all interlayer hoppings.
 Thus, the carbon nanoscrolls can be modeled as multilayer, spinless graphene ribbons within a tight-binding framework subject to the mixed boundary condition~\cite{Zhong2022-rt}.
 In this work, we employ ABC stacking for the multilayer structure, since Bernal stacking is incompatible with the mixed boundary condition, and ABC stacking is energetically favored over AA stacking~\cite{Aoki2007-mj}.
 We take the value of the nearest-neighbor intralayer hopping as $r_0=3.16$ eV, and the nearest interlayer hopping as $r_1=-0.381$ eV~\cite{PhysRevB.80.165406}.
 The negative sign of $r_1$ reflects the hybridization between different parts of the $p_z$ orbitals compared to $r_0$.

 Carbon nanoscrolls are structurally similar to carbon nanotubes, particularly in the one-round configuration.
 The key distinction arises from the edge-to-edge hopping, which is interlayer in carbon nanoscrolls and intralayer in carbon nanotubes.
-The horizontal shift along the axial direction shown in Fig.~\ref{fig:scrolls3d} reconfigures the two atoms previously linked by interlayer hopping to form new interlayer connections with other atoms.
-This situation is analogous to the geometry of chiral carbon nanotubes, so this geometry is termed a chiral carbon nanoscroll.
-We therefore adopt the concept of the chiral vector from carbon nanotubes to characterize these structures, defined as follows~\cite{saito1998physical}:
+The horizontal shift along the axial direction shown in Fig.~\ref{fig:scrolls3d} reconfigures the two atoms previously linked by interlayer hopping (the red lines in the purple rectangles) to form new interlayer connections with other atoms.
+This situation is analogous to the chiral carbon nanotubes, so this geometry is termed a chiral carbon nanoscroll.
+We therefore adopt the chiral vector concept from carbon nanotubes to characterize these structures~\cite{saito1998physical}.
+On a flattened graphene sheet, the two sites that can be connected by a chiral vector will align on top of each other once the structure is rolled up.
+The chiral vector in our chiral carbon nanoscroll system is defined as follows:

-where $\vec{a}_1=(1,0,0)a$ and $\vec{a}_2=(\frac{1}{2}, \frac{\sqrt3}{2}, 0)a$ are the primitive vectors of graphene. $\vec{\delta}=(0, \frac{1}{\sqrt{3}}, 0)a$, representing the displacement between A and B sites, is crucial for the ABC-stacking model, as the overlapping atoms in adjacent layers belong to different sublattices.
+where $\vec{a}_1=(1,0,0)a$ and $\vec{a}_2=(\frac{1}{2}, \frac{\sqrt3}{2}, 0)a$ are the primitive vectors of graphene. $\vec{\delta}=(0, \frac{1}{\sqrt{3}}, 0)a$, representing the displacement between A and B sites, is required in the chiral vector definition to satisfy the ABC-stacking condition in our nanoscroll model, as the overlapping atoms in adjacent layers belong to different sublattices.
 Here, $a$ is the lattice constant, which we set to $1$ for convenience.
 For simplicity, we denote the chiral vector of a carbon nanoscroll by~$(n, m)$.
 Here $n$ specifies the magnitude of the shift, while $m$ determines the width.
 All unshifted structures, such as the one shown in Fig.~\ref{fig:scrolls3d}(a), satisfy $n=-\frac{m}{2}$.